 Once your call is routed, a trained counselor will answer the phone.
 They will listen, provide support, and share resources if needed.
 Their main goal is to support you in your moment of distress.

 If they feel you are in danger, the counselor may discuss connecting you to local emergency services like 911, but first they will do everything they can to help you with a less invasive plan to keep you safe.
 Fewer than 2% of Lifeline calls involve local emergency services, and more than half of those are with the caller’s consent.

 When You Online Chat or Text 988

 If you prefer to chat with a counselor on a computer, go to suicidepreventionlifeline.org/chat.
-The Lifeline has provided online chat services since 2013 and these will continue after the launch of 988.
+The Lifeline has provided online chat services since 2013 and added Spanish-language text and chat services this year.

 A counselor will answer your chat as soon as one is available.
 They will ask you questions about your safety, feelings, social situation, and if you have any thoughts of suicide.
 If needed, the chat counselor will work with you to create a safety plan or contact local emergency services.

-Starting July 16, you can also text 988 from your cell phone.
+You can also text 988 from your cell phone.
 A counselor from a Lifeline crisis center will respond.
 They may or may not be local.
-In the next few years texting service will grow to include more local crisis centers.
+In the next few years, texting service will grow to include more local crisis centers.

 No matter how you access 988, the goal is to help ease your stress and give you tools to make healthy choices.

 988 isn’t just for suicide concerns.
 It’s also a resource for anyone who is going through a crisis related to substance use or mental health, and anyone worried about a loved one who may need support.

 “Anyone who is depressed, going through a hard time, needs to talk, or is thinking about suicide” can contact 988, according to the Lifeline’s website.
 The website states that counselors “are here to listen and support you through whatever difficult times you may be facing.”